-My baby girl has arrived, and before I tell you about her, let’s talk about this thing we call a “diaper bag”.
 I laugh at myself over how excited I was to pack my baby girl’s diaper bag.
-With the exception of pediatrician appointments, my husband and I don’t take her out often.
-We are enjoying our time at home getting adjusted to becoming new parents while letting her get adjusted to being on this side of the womb.
+With the exception of pediatrician appointments, my husband and I didn’t take her out often during the first several months of life on this side of the womb.
+We simply wanted to enjoy our time at home getting adjusted to becoming new parents while letting her get adjusted to life on earth.
 Regardless of our light schedule, traveling anywhere with a diaper bag is imperative no matter the destination, how frequent, or for how long.

 While shopping around for a diaper bag, one of my sorority sisters gifted me with one in my preferred colors of pink and green.
 It can be worn three different ways, and is the perfect balance of functional, flexible, durable, stylish, and girly.
-Although I suspect we’ll outgrow this bag as baby girl gets older, it’s the perfect size for a newborn, especially during summer.
-I’m thinking about getting a diaper bag by Lily Jade.
-I’ve read some reviews, and they sounded great.
+Although I knew we’d outgrow the bag as baby girl got older, it was the perfect size for a newborn, especially during summer.
+I ended up ordering this diaper bag by Lily Jade and it’s working out great!

-When considering everything I’d need for the little one, I wrote a list that included everything from the basics to the extras.
-I may have gone a bit overboard but I’d rather have something and not need it, than need it and not have it.
+When considering everything I needed for the little one’s bag, I wrote a list that included everything from the basics to the extras.
+I may have gone a bit overboard but I’d rather have something and not need it than need it and not have it.

 If you’re a new parent trying to figure it out, or an old parent who needs a refresher, check out my list of healthier diaper bag essentials below.
 With this list, rest assured your diaper bag will be well-stocked for your days out with your little one!

 Diapers are the number one item you check for every time you go out.
 My suggestion is you pack at least 5-6.
 My favorite diapers are by The Honest Company because they are made without chlorine or bleach processing, latex, synthetic fragrances or lotions.
 They are also eco-friendly and hypoallergenic.